 The procedure is generally administered under local anaesthesia.
 A knowledgeable surgeon can determine with great precision how each laser skin resurfacing patient can benefit from this treatment and the necessary anaesthesia needed to provide them sufficient comfort.

 As soon as the anaesthesia has been administered, Dr Quinn uses a special laser to conduct the skin resurfacing procedure.
-Using an accurate and controlled beam of laser light, the outer layers of skin are vaporised, leaving younger, smoother looking skin underneath.
+Using an accurate and controlled beam of laser light, the outer layers of skin are vaporised, revealing the healthier skin beneath.

 Results and recovery differ depending upon the size of the area and the type of laser used.
-The most invasive treatments may provide the greatest improvements but may also need an extended recovery time of multiple weeks.
-A milder laser skin rejuvenation treatment may minimise the same facial imperfections and require little or no downtime.
+The most invasive treatments may provide the greatest results but may also need an extended recovery time of multiple weeks.
+A milder laser skin rejuvenation treatment may minimise the same skin concerns and require little or no downtime.

 The benefits of laser skin resurfacing include treating wrinkles and fine lines and repairing skin irregularities and scars.
 Treatment areas can include lines at the edges of the eyes, around the mouth, and deep lines that run from the nose to the corner of the mouth.
-Treatments may also minimise or get rid of the appearance of uneven pigmentation, acne scars and a variety of other skin problems.
-By eliminating damaged skin and uncovering the skin that is younger and softer looking, laser skin resurfacing treatments are proven to be effective in reversing signs of ageing.
+Treatments may also treat the appearance of uneven pigmentation, acne scars and a variety of other skin problems.

 Yes, most laser skin resurfacing treatments are administered with a local anaesthetic.
 An oral sedative may also be used to help you relax during the procedure.